microsoft/accessibility-insights-web/docs/building-unified.md

 ### Prerequisites

 All the [prerequisites](./building-web.md#Prerequisites) for building Web are also required for Unified.

+**Additionally**, you must [install Rust](https://www.rust-lang.org/tools/install).
+Use the current stable version.
+If you are on Windows, you may need to install the [Visual Studio C++ Build tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) when prompted to do so.

 Note that if you have Hadoop YARN installed, you will need to replace `yarn` with `yarnpkg` in the commands below.

 ### Building